blakeb211/gl0/readme.txt

 	camera should follow campath smoothly - done

 refactoring
-	move header and cpps into same directory pull update outside of main.cpp
+	pull update outside of main.cpp
-	separate octree into header and cpp file compile lib fmt and glm into a dll and add it to the project need a tool to enforce style guide
+	separate octree into header and cpp file compile lib fmt and glm into a dll and add it to the project
 	-------------------------------------------------
+	move header and cpps into same directory - done
 	Fix names: all types and functions InThisCase and all variables in_this_case - done pull rendering system outside of main.cpp - done